Fiberfab: Banshee/Caribee

 In the mid-1960s Fiberfab was developing a car to be called the Banshee.
 It was designed by Russell and Chris Beebe, although they suggest that the mold maker made unauthorized changes to the final shape.
 During the car's development General Motors (GM) approached Goodwin and bought the Banshee name from him.
 GM would use the name for their Pontiac Banshee line of concept cars, starting in 1964.
 The Fiberfab car was renamed the Caribee.

 The Banshee/Caribee had gull-wing doors and styling that has been compared to a Shelby Daytona coupe.
 The body was made to be fitted over a variety of front-engine chassis, including ones from Triumph, MG and Austin-Healey.

 Twelve copies of the car were built.

 Centurion

 In around 1965 Fiberfab released the Centurion — a replica of the 1959 XP-87 Corvette Stingray Racer.
-Fiberfab's body was designed to be fitted to a Corvette chassis from 1953–1965.
+Fiberfab's body was designed to be fitted to a Corvette chassis from 1953 to 1965.
 Estimates of the number of bodies produced ranges from five to seven, with only five bodies remaining.
 It is believed that the Centurion was canceled due to pressure from General Motors after a visit by Goodwin to the automaker.

 One Centurion appeared in a television commercial for garbage bags, and another was reported to have been backup to the real XP-87 in the movie "Clambake".

 Jay Leno owns or has owned a Centurion.
 In 2018 a Centurion sold at auction for $91,000.